-Root touch-ups aren’t just about covering up regrowth—they help:
+Root touch-ups aren’t just about hiding regrowth—they help you:

 -